Biohazard Precautions for Handling and Shipping Medical Specimens

 Transportation and Shipping Regulations for Medical Specimens

-The transportation and shipment of medical specimens must abide by a set of regulations to ensure their safety and proper handling.
-This includes requirements for the type vehicle used in self-transport, how many specimens can be transported at one time, compliance with laws concerning dangerous goods or infectious substances as well as applicable carrier guidelines when using third party transport services.
+This includes requirements for the type of vehicle used in self-transport, how many specimens can be transported at one time, compliance with laws concerning dangerous goods or infectious substances as well as applicable carrier guidelines when using third-party transport services.
 Compliance with these rules is critical for maintaining specimen integrity during transit.

 Self-Transport Restrictions

-Transporting biological materials, whether just one or multiple types of material, requires careful adherence to certain restrictions.
-It is advisable that public transport such as trams and shuttles should be avoided when carrying biomaterials.
+Transporting biological materials, whether just one or multiple types, requires careful adherence to certain restrictions.
+Public transport such as trams and shuttles should be avoided when carrying biomaterials.
 Instead proper labeling and hard-sided packaging must be used for this purpose.
-This will help reduce the chances of any potential hazards or contamination due to self-transport operations.
-As an example, it would not be appropriate to use a taxi service in transporting sensitive biologicall materials.

 Shipping Carrier Requirements